-- · Egg allergy, hives only: Any influenza vaccine appropriate for age and health status annually - Egg allergy with symptoms other than hives (e.g., - angioedema, respiratory distress, need for emergency medical services or epinephrine): Any influenza vaccine appropriate for age and health status annually in medical setting under supervision of health care provider who can recognize and - LAIV should not be used in persons with the following manage severe allergic reactions - influenza vaccine or to any vaccine component (excluding egg.
-History of severe allergic reaction to a previous dose of any conditions or situations: see details above) - Receiving aspirin or salicylate-containing medications Age 2-4 years with history of asthma or wheezing - Immunocompromised due to any cause (including medications and HIV infection) - Anatomic or functional asplenia - Cochlear implant - Cerebrospinal fluid-oropharyngeal communication - Close contacts or caregivers of severely immunosuppressed persons who require a protected environment - Pregnancy - Received influenza antiviral medications within the previous 48 hours.
+- · Egg allergy, hives only: Any influenza vaccine appropriate for age and health status annually Special situations - Egg allergy with symptoms other than hives (e.g., - angioedema, respiratory distress, need for emergency medical services or epinephrine): Any influenza vaccine appropriate for age and health status annually in medical setting under supervision of health care provider who can recognize and manage severe allergic reactions - LAIV should not be used in persons with the following conditions or situations: - influenza vaccine or to any vaccine component (excluding egg.
+History of severe allergic reaction to a previous dose of any see details above) - Receiving aspirin or salicylate-containing medications - Age 2-4 years with history of asthma or wheezing - Immunocompromised due to any cause (including medications - and HIV infection) - Anatomic or functional asplenia Cochlear implant - Cerebrospinal fluid-oropharyngeal communication - Close contacts or caregivers of severely immunosuppressed persons who require a protected environment - Pregnancy - Received influenza antiviral medications within the previous 48 hours.